 Spreadsheets are powerful tools that help you understand how a loan works.
 They make it easy to see important details about your loan, and the calculations are more or less automated.
 You can even use pre-built loan amortization templates that allow you to simply enter a few details about your loan.

-Spreadsheets are available from several popular providers, and the instructions on this page will work with Microsoft Excel, Google Sheets, Apple Numbers, Apache OpenOffice, and many others.
+Spreadsheets are available from several popular providers, and the instructions here will work with Microsoft Excel, Google Sheets, Apple Numbers, Apache OpenOffice, and many others.

 DIY vs. Calculator Templates

-We describe how to build your own spreadsheet from scratch on this page, and you can use those instructions with slight modifications on other software programs.
-But there’s no need to do it all yourself — unless you really want to.
+There’s no need to do it all yourself—unless you really want to.
 Templates allow you to plug in a few details about your loan and be done with it, and those pre-built templates are easy to use.